Gubbsy/ShaderTester/README.md

 This program was created as a result of personal experiences troubleshooting of custom shaders, due to the inability to debug shader files directly and the limited feedback given from errors.
 It also came about due to the necessity to observe shader behaviour under variable conditions such as model position and lighting values.

-There are multiple online WebGL shader editor (i.e. [Shader Frog](https://shaderfrog.com/app/editor "Shader Frog"), [The Book of Shaders](https://thebookofshaders.com/edit.php "The Boo of Shaders"), [Shader Toy](https://www.shadertoy.com "Shader Toy") ), however non of them provide the ability to load custom models and dynamically change light variables external to the shader program.
+There are multiple online WebGL shader editor (i.e. [Shader Frog](https://shaderfrog.com/app/editor "Shader Frog"), [The Book of Shaders](https://thebookofshaders.com/edit.php "The Boo of Shaders"), [Shader Toy](https://www.shadertoy.com "Shader Toy") ).However, non of them provide the ability to load custom models and dynamically change light variables external to the shader program, with the exception of *Shader Frog*, where the light position can be changed.

+The project builds upon a previous *Model Loader*, with improvement made to error handling.

 ## Packages, Dependencies and Versions
 OpenGL Version 4.6.0